GoogleCloudPlatform/iot-device-sdk-embedded-c/doc/user_guide.md

 ### TLS Support

-The Cloud IoT Device Embedded C Client includes two working implementations of its TLSv1.2 Board Support Package (BSP) for embedded devices: [mbedTLS](https://tls.mbed.org) and [wolfSSL](https://www.wolfssl.com/).
-The GitHub repository includes the source required for the client to interface with either of these implementations (but does not provide the source for the TLS libraries themselves).
+The Device SDK includes two working implementations of its TLSv1.2 Board Support Package (BSP) for embedded devices: [mbedTLS](https://tls.mbed.org) and [wolfSSL](https://www.wolfssl.com/).
+The GitHub repository includes the source required for the Device SDK to interface with either of these implementations (but does not provide the source for the TLS libraries themselves).

 If you have your own TLS implementation or one is included in your platform software, you can use the modular Networking and TLS BSPs.
 For more information on how to write and build with a custom TLS or Networking BSP, see the [porting guide](https://github.com/googlecloudplatform/iot-edge-sdk-embedded-c/blob/master/doc/porting_guide.md) and [TLS implementation requirements](#tls-implementation-requirements).

 ### RTOS support

-The client is adapts to the platform it runs on.
-Applications call the client's event system to process incoming and outgoing messages.
+The Device SDK is adapts to the platform it runs on.
+Applications call the Device SDK's event system to process incoming and outgoing messages.

 On Linux systems, call a function that processes an event loop continuously, blocking and returning only if a shutdown or an unrecoverable error occurs.
 But this architecture is insufficient for no-OS (and some RTOS) devices because these devices yield control to the OS or platform software to handle execution on common tasks, ticking network stacks, timers, and similar operations.

 For embedded systems, the event loop processes a small series of events before returning control to the main platform loop.
-The platform loop maintains system tick tasks and then invokes the client to process another series of events.
-This makes the client nonblocking; it handles both incoming and outgoing publishing in a tick operation.
+The platform loop maintains system tick tasks and then invokes the Device SDK to process another series of events.
+This makes the Device SDK nonblocking; it handles both incoming and outgoing publishing in a tick operation.

 For more information on event processing, see the functions **`iotc_events_process_blocking()`** and **`iotc_events_process_tick()`** in `include/iotc.h`.

 ### Backoff

-The Cloud IoT Device Embedded C Client includes a backoff system that monitors connection state on the client.
-The client counts disconnects, tracks errant MQTT operations, and monitors healthy connection durations in order to improve recovery after service disruptions.
+The Device SDK includes a backoff system that monitors connection state on the client application.
+The Device SDK counts disconnects, tracks errant MQTT operations, and monitors healthy connection durations in order to improve recovery after service disruptions.

 * A device that produces errant behavior or becomes disconnected will enter backoff mode.
 In this mode, connection requests are queued in the client's internal event system and processed later.
 * The delay between request is determined by the backoff severity level: